kashoemaker/Activity-7-Chessboard-Object-1/init.md

               ["R","R1"], ["N","N1"], ["B","B1"], ["Q","Q"], ["K","K"], ["B","B2"], ["N","N2"], ["R","R2"]]]
 ```

+3. Create tags for the pieces that you put in the GUI in Activity 6.
+This should be simple, just update the double loop you already have.

-3. Update the move and check_move methods to use the new board format.
+4. Update the move and check_move methods to use the new board format.
 For example, where you currently have code that says
 ```
   if board[column][row].upper() == "P"
 ```